Simicart/pagebuilder-module-scandipwa/README.md

 ### Recommended packages

-For the best expirience, install `scandipwa-cli` package globally.
+For the best experience, install `scandipwa-cli` package globally.
 To do this, run:

 ```bash
 npm i -g scandipwa-cli